wildan2711/multipath/README.md

-# multipath pyretic
+# Multipath SDN Controller

-On the way
+Implementation of a Multipath SDN Controller in Ryu and Pyretic, adaptable to the topology used.